code-switching/code-switching.github.io/2023/index.md

 <h2 class="subtitle" class="text-primary-red">Submissions</h2>
 <hr class="custom-line">
 The workshop accepts three categories of papers: <b>regular workshop papers, non-archival and cross-submissions</b>.
 Only regular workshop papers will be included in the proceedings as archival publications.
 The regular workshop papers are eligible for <b>the best paper award</b>.
 All three categories of papers may be long (maximum 8 pages plus references) or short (maximum 4 pages plus references), with unlimited additional pages for references, following the EMNLP 2023 formatting requirements.
 The reported research should be substantially original.
 Accepted papers will be presented as posters and orals.
-Reviewing will be double-blind, and thus no author information should be included in the papers; self-reference that identifies the authors should be avoided or anonymized.
+Reviewing will be double-blind, and thus, no author information should be included in the papers; self-reference that identifies the authors should be avoided or anonymized.
 Accepted regular workshop papers will appear in the workshop proceedings.
+We welcome papers with a maximum of 2 pages for non-archival submission.
+Please send us an email if you are submitting the non-archival submission.
+The limitation section is optional and will not be counted in the page limit.

 <!-- <h2 class="subtitle" class="text-primary-red">Shared Task</h2>
 <hr class="custom-line">